sajjaadf/Mice-And-Men-Mock-Trial/Witness-Answers.md

 - Yes, I once told to him to jump into a river.
 - Persuided by bad person to do bad things.
 - Lennie can possibly be used as an weapon.
-- Damage in jail less and more irrelavent than all society
+- Damage in jail less and more irrelavent than all society.
 ### Lennie